 A good camera / action camera

 We love capturing our vacation moments, and that means a good camera.
 An action camera means lot of great underwater shots, from the beach to cenotes.
+You may also want to consider an underwater camera or an underwater case for your phone.
+Even if you are around water, it is a good idea to at least consider a phone pouch to keep your phone safe from the elements (sand and water).

 We always try to bring small bills to our resort so we can tip as needed.
 This could be anyone from a maid to a bartender.
 Plan on doing lots of tipping along the way.